Signs You're Scrimping Too Much in Retirement

 supersizer/istockphoto

-Celebrating the holidays can be pricey, especially with pandemic shortages and supply-chain issues increasing the cost of things from favorite foods to real Christmas trees.
+Celebrating the holidays can be pricey, especially with the rising costs of everything from favorite foods to real Christmas trees.
 You’re allowed to complain and seek more affordable alternatives, but don’t let contrived deprivation put a damper on a festive season.

 Related: Cheap or Free Family Traditions for the Holidays